Approved by IEEE UFFC-S AdCom: 10 October 2021

 5.1.2.
 AdCom Members

-AdCom shall consist of not more than 24 Voting Members, including 12 Elected AdCom Members defined later in this section, plus not more than 12 UFFC-S Officers also defined later in this section.
+AdCom shall consist of not more than 24 Voting Members, including 12 Elected AdCom Members defined later in this section, plus not more than 11 UFFC-S Officers also defined later in this section, plus the Chair of the Diversity and Inclusion Committee.
 There may be additional Non-Voting Members as specified in the Bylaws.
 Procedures for appointments, nominations, and elections shall be as prescribed in the Bylaws.
 The nomination procedure for Elected AdCom Members shall include provision for UFFC-S members to place names on the ballot.

 5.1.3.
 UFFC-S Officers